Mrs F Henson

 Fourth form students go to the Yorkshire Sculpture Park to support their sculpture project and resource their sculpture books.

 The trip for fifth form students responds to the Edexcel GCSE exam question.
 It enables every student to have suitable and inspiring resource material to work from and ensures they can achieve and aspire to the highest grades.
 In 2014, for the exam question ‘similarities and differences’, students visited Redcar beach, Newcastle and Baltic in order to respond to the question.

 In the lower sixth, we run a residential study visit to Cornwall so students can access and experience visual elements at first hand.

-As art history is an integral component of the A level course, we run a study visit to Paris for A2 studentsto ensure they are supported with the essay and annotated sketchbook aspect of the syllabus.
+As art history is an integral component of the A level course, we run a study visit to Paris to ensure students are supported with the essay and annotated sketchbook aspect of the syllabus.